MrZahourek/SQL---PHP-pro-studenty-frnaty-krize/SQL & PHP pro studenty frnaty krize - en.md

   - **READ ONLY** - a Boolean property of a database that, if set to 1, prevents alterations
 - **SELECT** - selects specified data from a table
 - **FROM** - a specifier for other commands, allowing us to address a specific table or database
-- **WHERE** - a specifier for selecting data, acting similarly to an if statement
 - **RENAME *keyword* TO** - renames tables, databases, and their columns; used together with the ALTER command
 - **MODIFY** - used to change the datatype of a column and other properties of columns; used together with the ALTER command
 - **ADD** - used together with ALTER to add a new column to a table